JasonLuigi/class-6-exercise/README.md

 git commit -m "" will allow you to add the message directly from the command line.

-Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file.
+Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file. git status will show the actual file that has had changes, git diff will show you the actual changes in text form.

 Assuming that you are currently within a Git repository that includes several commits, write the command (or commands) that will display the changes from the commit with the ID of abc123.
 Assuming that you are currently within a Git repository that includes multiple commits, write the command (or commands) that will display the IDs and commit messages for the 3 most recent commits.